finn-no/tech.finn.no/_posts/2015-10-16-javascript-from-callback-hell-to-heaven.markdown

     })
 {% endhighlight %}

-Callbacks and nested .then-statements will be thing of the past with the upcoming version of Javascript (ES7).
+Callbacks and nested .then-statements will be a thing of the past with the upcoming version of Javascript (ES7).
 It will provide us with the keywords [async and await](https://tc39.github.io/ecmascript-asyncawait/), which will enable us to write asynchronous code as we would have written it in an imperative synchronous way:
 {% highlight javascript %}
 const bluebird = require("bluebird");
 const fs = bluebird.promisifyAll(require("fs"));